Arjun Rampal: 2008–11: Critical acclaim

-2012–present: Experimental roles
+2012–2018: Experimental roles and career setbacks

 Rampal had three releases in 2012: Madhur Bhandarkar's Heroine, Prakash Jha's Chakravyuh and the comedy movie Ajab Gazabb Love, with all three failing at the box office.
 However, Rampal earned critical acclaim for his performances.
 In Heroine, Rampal played the role of Aryan Khanna, a well-known actor, starring opposite Kareena Kapoor.
 The movie failed to become a success at the box office with an earning of ₹225 million net at the weekend.
 It was declared below average by Box Office India.

 In Chakravyuh, Rampal played the role of a police officer, SP Adil Khan, starring opposite Abhay Deol, Esha Gupta, Manoj Bajpai, Om Puri and Anjali Patil.
 The film grossed ₹159 million in the first week.
 However, Rampal earned critical acclaim for his performance as a police officer.
 Rohit Vats of CNN-IBN wrote: "Arjun Rampal's image and dialogue delivery mar his chances, but it is one of his better performances, in fact he has given Abhay Deol a run for his money in double shots."

 In Ajab Gazabb Love, Rampal played the double role of twin brothers Karan and Arjun, based on the popular duo of Karan Arjun from the hit 1995 film of the same name.
 Though the film flopped at the box office, Rampal earned critical acclaim for his double role performance.
 Madhureeta Mukherjee of The Times of India wrote: "Arjun Rampal's comic-timing is a revelation.
 His double-act entertains and adds energy to this comedy."

 His first release of 2013 was Sudhir Mishra's Inkaar, opposite Chitrangada Singh.
 Though the film flopped at the box office, Rampal earned positive reviews for his performance by critics and audiences.
 Taran Adarsh praised Rampal's performance, quoting: "Arjun Rampal displays remarkable understanding of the character.
 Post Chakravyuh, which released a few months ago, this is yet another power-packed performance that makes you realize that this supermodel has transformed into a super actor."